-You should pass all 3 sections of the knowledge test have your driver’s license:
+You should pass all three sections of the knowledge test and have your driver’s license:

 - There are eight questions about the Highway Safety Code

-- Eight questions about tr signs and signals
+- Eight questions about traffic signs and signals

 - Twelve questions on passenger car driving tactics and behavior